nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

 - Special considerations:
     - `Location` cannot obtain any weather data without `Coordinates`, so `geometry_id` is required
     - No two locations should share the same coordinates, so for `Location`, `geometry_id` should be unique.
-    - Users could attempt to add a `location` with `coordinates` lacking precision, i.e. 39, -106.
-Before submitting a new location, it is necessary to confirm the `coordinates` are unique and to re-prompt.
+    - Users could attempt to add a `Location` with `Coordinates` lacking precision, i.e. 39, -106.
+Before submitting a new location, it is necessary to confirm the `Coordinates` are unique and to re-prompt.
         - When submitting a location, a map could appear to confirm the location, and a user could drag the point to correct precision.
-From the map, more precise `coordinates` could be obtained.
+From the map, more precise `Coordinates` could be obtained.
 - Non-null, unique, and required.

-#### location.name
-Unique name for `Location`.

 ### Related Entities